 \subsubsection{\textbf{Syntactic-level Embeddings}}

 Moreover, another line of studies explored \textbf{syntactic-enhanced embeddings} to incorporate rich syntactic-related features into word embeddings, such as the shortest dependency path (SDP), Part-of-Speech (POS) tagging, WordNet hypernyms, and grammatical relations \cite{Chen2020JointEA,yuan2021relation}.
-For example, \citeauthor{zeng2014relation} \shortcite{zeng2014relation} incorporated the prior knowledge in texts, e.g., syntactic parsing and Part-of-Speech (POS) tagging, where the performance outperforms the baseline only using word-level representations. \citeauthor{xu2015classifying} \shortcite{xu2015classifying} employed rich features in addition to word embeddings, including the shortest dependency path (SDP), POS tags, WordNet hypernyms, and grammatical relations.
-The syntax and semantics can also be jointly integrated. \citeauthor{xu2015semantic} \shortcite{xu2015semantic} constructed a comprehensive word representation by concatenating the word representation and the syntactical representation, which contains dependency labels and dependency edge directions. \citeauthor{cai2016bidirectional} \shortcite{cai2016bidirectional} and \citeauthor{nayak2020effective} \shortcite{nayak2020effective} focused on the syntactic structures in the input sentences, which were obtained by a dependency parser and provided complement evidence for relationships.
+For example, \citeauthor{zeng2014relation} \shortcite{zeng2014relation} incorporated prior knowledge in texts, such as syntactic parsing and Part-of-Speech (POS) tagging, where the performance outperforms the baseline only using word-level representations. \citeauthor{xu2015classifying} \shortcite{xu2015classifying} employed rich features in addition to word embeddings, including the SDP, POS tags, WordNet hypernyms, and grammatical relations, jointly integrating syntax and semantics. \citeauthor{xu2015semantic} \shortcite{xu2015semantic} constructed a comprehensive word representation by concatenating the word representation and the syntactical representation, which contains dependency labels and dependency edge directions. \citeauthor{cai2016bidirectional} \shortcite{cai2016bidirectional} and \citeauthor{nayak2020effective} \shortcite{nayak2020effective} focused on the syntactic structures in the input sentences, which were obtained by a dependency parser and provided complementary evidence for relationships.
 Their boosted performances demonstrate that adding additional information may lead to improvements in RE performance. \citeauthor{ren2017cotype} \shortcite{ren2017cotype} proposed a domain-independent framework CoTYPE, which jointly embeds text features, type labels, entity and relation mentions.
 The entity and relation mentions with relevant candidate types are integrated into the model.

-There is a trend that combines different word embeddings to form \textbf{hybrid representations} so as to encode rich prior knowledge about the input text~\cite{Hu2021GradientIR}.
-Although some studies reveal that the performance of RE methods can be boosted with external input features, there still needs to be a consensus on the choices of these features.
-Meanwhile, some efforts have been made to incorporate exterior input features for boosting the RE performance~\cite{chen2022knowprompt}.
-However, acquiring external features is time-consuming and expensive, which also affects the generality of neural RE models.
-The choice of external features largely depends on the specific application.